-The Company's balance sheet presents net current assets of £10.0 million as at 31 December 2020.
+The Statement of financial position presents net current assets of £66.0 million as at 31 December 2021.
 The financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.